 In 2010, Cincinnati Nature Center's Education Committee presented a landmark document to the Board of Directors for approval.
 Called Making Nature Personal, this document was the result of months of research and discussion and explained a shift in thinking about what nature centers like Cincinnati Nature Center can and cannot accomplish.
 The second edition incorporates new findings, removes dated program information, and improves readability.

-Read the full report by Connie O’Connor, Education and Visitor Services Director, and the Education Committee, Making Nature Personal: Cincinnati Nature Center’s Educational Philosophy, Second Edition 2013.
+Read the full report by Connie O’Connor, Director of Applied Learning, and the Education Committee, Making Nature Personal: Cincinnati Nature Center’s Educational Philosophy, Second Edition 2013.

 Science-based nature interpretation is more effective than environmental education.